 Deep learning is a subset of machine learning that uses multilayered neural networks, to simulate decision making power of human brain .
 It also includes latent variables organized layer wise in deep generative models such as in deep belief networks and deep Boltzmann machines .[1]

-The main difference between deep learning and machine learning is the underlying neural net- work architecture .
+The main difference between deep learning and machine learning is the underlying neural network architecture .
 Traditional machine learning models use one to two computational layers , but deep learning models use hundreds to thousands of layers to train the model .
 Deep learning, unsupervised learning models can extract the characteristics from raw and unstructured data , and make accurate outputs .[2],[3]

 Deep learning is a part of data science that drives many applications and services, performing physical and analytical tasks without human intervention .
 This enables many everyday products and services such as digital assistant, self-driving cars, credit card fraud detection, fake video detection and generative AI.[4]